Online Covariance Matrix Estimation in Stochastic Gradient Descent: Introduction

 We summarize our contributions as follows.
-In practice, the fully online fashion is important for applications where data come in a stream and real-time update of parameter estimation is needed as data arrives before seeing future data.
-Our method is recursive and efficient in both computation and memory.
-In particular, the computational and memory complexity at an update step is $O(d^2)$, and the total computational cost only scales linearly in $n$.
+We propose a fully online approach to estimate the asymptotic covariance matrix of the ASGD solution and conduct statistical inference.
+The fully online fashion allows efficient sequentially updating.
+It is important for online learning, where data comes in a stream and real-time update of predictions is needed before seeing future data.
+It has potential applications such as online advertisement placement and online web ranking \citep{richardson2007predicting, zhang2016bid}.
+Our method is efficient in both computation and memory.
+In particular, the computational and memory complexity at the update step is $O(d^2)$, and the total computational cost only scales linearly in $n$.
 In terms of theoretical merits, the proposed estimator is the first fully online fashion estimator with rigorous convergence property for asymptotic covariance of ASGD.
-We show that the convergence rate of our recursive estimator is at least as good as non-recursive estimator in general case.
-We also show that the rate is even faster in a special case of mean estimation model.
+We show that the convergence rate of our online estimator is comparable to the offline counterparts.